 Encouraging Industry Competition

-- The IAB has focused on defining high level usability guidelines that allow for unlimited creativity within a scale-able canvas.
-This includes phasing out previously defined IAB ad products such as many of the ‘Rising Stars’ that had been released years ago that had specific creative executions and had unique product names.
+- The IAB has focused on defining high-level usability guidelines that allow for unlimited creativity within a scale-able canvas.
+This includes phasing out previously defined IAB ad products such as many of the ‘Rising Stars’ that had been released years ago that had specific design executions and had unique product names.

 Here is a link to the new IAB Draft Guidelines: https://www.iab.com/newadportfolio